ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``psatd.nx_guard``, ``psatd.ny_guard``, ``psatd.nz_guard`` (`integer`) optional
     The number of guard cells to use with PSATD solver.
-    If not set by users, these values are calculated automatically and determined *empirically* and would be equal the order of the solver for nodal grid, and half the order of the solver for staggered.
+    If not set by users, these values are calculated automatically and determined *empirically* and equal the order of the solver for collocated grids and half the order of the solver for staggered grids.

 * ``psatd.periodic_single_box_fft`` (`0` or `1`; default: 0)
     If true, this will *not* incorporate the guard cells into the box over which FFTs are performed.